Memorable Manitobans: John James Wallace (1865-1936)

 Contractor, municipal official.

 Born at Carleton County, Ontario on 13 October 1865, son of Joseph and Jane Wallace, he was educated at public schools.
-He commenced a contracting career at Ottawa in 1894 then came to Winnipeg in 1904 and formed the contracting firm of Wallace and Akins in partnership with W. J. Akins.
+He commenced a contracting career at Ottawa in 1894 then came to Winnipeg in 1904 and formed the contracting firm of Wallace and Akins in partnership with William J. Akins.
 He was prominent in the Winnipeg building trades for over 30 years.